andrewchambers/p2pkgs/README.md

 ## How it works

-- The package tree is a build system.
+- The package tree is a redo based build system.
 - Each package has a few files:
   - ./pkg/$name/build-deps - A list of build dependencies.
   - ./pkg/$name/run-deps - A list of runtime dependencies.
-  - ./pkg/$name/build - The script executed in the build sandbox.
+  - ./pkg/$name/build - The build/install script executed in the build sandbox.
   - ./pkg/$name/url - A curl script of files to download.
   - ./pkg/$name/sha256sums - Validation sums for the download.
 - Each package has has a few computed targets: